 Where can I get advice on equity release

 If you’re considering equity release, in the UK it’s currently a regulatory requirement from the financial regulator the Financial Conduct Authority (FCA) that you speak to a qualified financial advisor to ensure that it is suitable for your circumstances, and that you are making an informed decision.

 It’s essential that you only use an advisor who is trained in equity release and can recommend a suitable product for you from a member of the Equity Release Council (ERC) to ensure that a number of minimum product standards are met, which help safeguard borrowers.

 If you’re looking to speak with someone to understand more about equity release, we’ve partnered with Key Group who are one of the more established providers and offer free advice on their range of equity release products.
 They are a member of the Equity Release Council and have an excellent customer service rating on Trustpilot.
-If you are interested in a free, no obligation conversation with one of Key’s equity release specialists, you can request a callback here.
+If you are interested in a free, no obligation conversation with one of Key’s equity release specialists, you can call 0800 188 4813 or request a callback.

 If you’re looking for more information on equity release and how it works you can find more information in the following articles: